ke177409/Product-Analysis/README.md

 Next, I counted the number of customers located in cities within the top ten countries.
 Aurora, USA, had the highest number of customers among the cities considered.
 However, the remaining cities contained only one customer each, suggesting that they did not represent areas with significant customer bases.

-To identify the top customers, a search was conducted based on total amount spent and total rentals, without constraining the search to a particular city or country.
+To identify the top customers, a search was conducted based on the total amount spent and total rentals, without constraining the search to a particular city or country.

 <p align="center">
 <img src="images/Top%20Paying%20Customers%20%233.png"/>